LearnWeb3DAO/Layer2/README.md

 ### Rollups

 Rollups are solutions that perform transaction execution on Layer 2 but post transaction data onto Layer 1, in a bundled or summarized form.
 Think of rollups as a "squash and merge" operation.
 By moving computation off chain, they free up more space on-chain.
-Onchain data availability is crucial, since it allows Ethereum to double check the integrity of rollup transactions.
+On-chain data availability is crucial since it allows Ethereum to double check the integrity of rollup transactions.
 Unlike state channels, the transaction data that rollups post on the main chain can be verified to be either correct or incorrect, and rollup execution need not happen in a trustful environment.

 Rollups work by deploying a set of smart contracts on Layer 1 that are responsible for deposits, withdraws, and verifying proofs.
 Proofs are the main distinction between different types of rollups.
 In general, there are two kinds of rollups: Optimistic Rollups and Zero-Knowledge Rollups.